On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Related Work

 \section{Related Work}

-Early theoretical attempts to explain the success of self-supervised pre-training, particularly contrastive learning, focused on relating the pre-training loss to downstream performance via specific latent variable settings~\citep{saunshi2019analysis,tosh2021contrastive}.
-Follow up works have pointed out the role of data-augmentation~\citep{haochen2021provable,chen2020group}, reconstruction pretext~\citep{lee2021predicting}, and inductive bias~\citep{saunshi2022inductivebias,haochen2022theoretical} in downstream task error.
-More recently, \citet{lin2025statistical} control downstream error in terms of an approximate sufficiency loss which is well controlled when pre-training with SimCLR.
+Our work draws on ideas from self-supervised learning, the asymptotic theory of two-stage estimators, and Riemannian $M$-estimation.
+We defer a more comprehensive discussion of related work to \Cref{sec:appendix:related_work}, and focus here on the prior work most directly relevant to our contributions.

-Most related to our work are \citet{cabannes23SSLinterplay,ge2023provable}.
-First, \citet{cabannes23SSLinterplay} study a VICReg-style~\citep{balestriero2022contrastive} pre-training loss combined with a downstream RKHS regression problem.
-Their main result bounds the downstream test risk by the (scaled) pretrain loss, the latter which they control using Rademacher complexity arguments.
-While their downstream setup is more flexible than ours (their RKHS setup allows for infinite-dimensional parameterizations downstream), our analysis holds for general pre-training losses.
-More importantly, the optimality of their bounds, in terms of the sharpness of the dependence on problem-specific constants, is left open.
-Next, \citet{ge2023provable} view the pre-train and fine-tune pipeline through the lens of combining an MLE pre-training loss coupled with ERM fine-tuning, and provide end-to-end downstream risk bounds using the pre-trained features.
-We remark that their \emph{$\kappa$-informative condition} shares high-level similarity with our goal of quantifying invariance in pre-training; however, the specific details differ substantially from our geometric approach.
-While their problem setup is perhaps the most general to date, again the sharpness of their results is not addressed; in \Cref{sec:examples}, we will show non-trivial gaps between their results and those that arise from our asymptotic analysis in the factor model example.
+Most related to our work are \citet{cabannes23SSLinterplay,ge2023provable,zhai2024understanding}.
+First, \citet{cabannes23SSLinterplay} studies a VICReg-style~\citep{balestriero2022contrastive} pre-training loss combined with downstream RKHS regression.
+They control the downstream test risk by the (scaled) pretrain loss, which they bound using Rademacher complexity arguments.
+While their downstream RKHS setup is more flexible, our analysis holds for more general pre-training losses.
+Next, \citet{ge2023provable} combine MLE pre-training with ERM fine-tuning.
+Their \emph{$\kappa$-informative condition} shares high-level similarity with our goal of quantifying invariance in pre-training; however, the details differ substantially from our geometric approach.
+Finally, \citet{zhai2024understanding} study downstream error through the lens of RKHS approximation, showing that downstream error is influenced by two key terms: (a) the complexity of the RKHS induced by the augmentation distribution, and (b) how well the pre-trained encoder approximates the induced augmentation RKHS.
+In the aforementioned works, whether or not the upper bounds achieve optimal dependence on problem-specific constants is left open.
+In \Cref{sec:examples}, we show non-trivial gaps between the upper bounds provided by \cite{cabannes23SSLinterplay,ge2023provable} and those that arise from our asymptotic analysis in several settings.\footnote{The bounds from \citet{zhai2024understanding} are not directly comparable, as discussed further in \Cref{sec:appendix:related_work}.}